WDPS-Team/Large-Scale-Entity-Linking/src/README.md

-## Warc Splitting and Entity Extraction
+## Warc Splitting, Entity Extraction and Entity Linking
 Steps 1 to 3 of main architecture

 ## Requirements